What is AccessP2P?

 Why does AccessP2P exist?

 The organizers saw a few issues in the quickly growing and changing P2P space: 1) The community suffers from similar diversity concerns that the general tech industry faces 2) There are few introductory materials to support those who are curious about P2P and want to transition into the space.
 Therefore, we created AccessP2P to build a library of introductory materials and host a small cohort to take advantage of a supportive peer group and the growing network of Berlin-based mentors and experts.
 While we believe that this is a good starting point for increasing the diversity of those entering the P2P space, we are aware that we might not get everything right.
-We are looking forward to welcoming our first set of students, who will be instrumental in shaping future iterations of this program.
+We are look forward to working with our first cohort of students to share future iterations of this program.

 What are the requirements to be a student?

-Do I have to be an engineer to apply?
+Do I have to be an engineer to be part of AccessP2P?

 Not at all.
 While we require that students have some knowledge of programming, you don’t need to be a developer or engineer to participate.
-We anticipate that the student cohort will have a range of levels of technical ability.
+The first student cohort was composed of all levels of technical ability.

-How much time should I plan for the course and will there be homework?
+How much time does the course take?
+And is there homework?

-The core lecturers will take place across 8 evenings (mostly Mondays and Wednesdays) during the month of November.
-Each evening will last about 2 hours (until 20:30-21:00).
-Outside of the lecture time itself, lecturers *might* give an article or two as preparatory reading - but these will be limited and not required (only for additional benefit).
-As for homework, after each lecture, an “additional resources and further reading” list will be provided with content that dives deeper into the subjects covered during the lecture, allowing students and remote users to pursue further, selective self-study.
+The core lecturers took place across 8 evenings (Mondays and Wednesdays) during the month of November.
+Each evening lasted about 2 hours (until 20:30-21:00).
+Outside of the lecture time itself, some lecturers gave an article or their slides as preparatory reading - but these were limited and not required (only for additional benefit).
+As for homework, after each lecture, some lecturers provided “additional resources and further reading,” allowing students and remote users to pursue further, selective self-study.

-Can I keep my job if I’m selected as part of the student cohort?
+Can individuals keep their job AND be part of the student cohort?

 Definitely.
 We created AccessP2P with accessibility in mind.
-That’s why we are limiting the program to two lectures per week, only in the evenings.
-This way, we hope that even those who have personal or professional obligations can join us.
+That’s why we limited the program to two lectures per week, only in the evenings.
+This way, those with personal or professional obligations could join us.

 Does it cost anything to participate in the AccessP2P program?

 AccessP2P is completely free for participants.
-The lecture materials and videos will also be made publicly available online - and will be open sourced for other communities to use and adapt.
+The lecture materials and videos are also publicly available online for other communities to use and adapt.

-For this first iteration of AccessP2P, we will have an in-person, Berlin-based student cohort that is able to take advantage of a small group of supportive peers as well as a mentor network.
-Therefore, all those applying to the program must be able to attend all 8 core lectures in Berlin during the month of November.
-However, as all materials from the program will be made available and open-sourced on this site, we encourage global use of AccessP2P’s resources.
+For the first iteration of AccessP2P, we had an in-person, Berlin-based student cohort so participants could take advantage of a small group of supportive peers as well as a mentor network.
+However, as all materials from the program are made available and open-sourced on this site, we encourage global use of AccessP2P’s resources.

-All the lectures will be taking place in project/company offices around the western side of Gorlitzer Park.
+Most of the lectures took place in project/company offices around Gorlitzer Park.

-Outside the 8 core lectures, will there be other opportunities for program participants?
+Outside the 8 core lectures, are there other opportunities for program participants?

 Can I participate remotely?